 Always include white on your pages.
 It helps users consume the rest of the colors and the content on the website more easily.

-The palettes you’re using say a lot about your online store
+1. The color palettes you’re using say a lot about your store

 Choosing a color combination is actually yet another branding choice, but many website owners tend to forget that.
 Truth is it’s one of the most important decisions you’ll have to make related to your brand identity.